 Would you like to see more cilantro recipes?

 Pin the picture below to save for later.

 Did you try this recipe and enjoy it?
 Consider helping other readers (and me) by returning to this post.
 Leave a rating on the recipe card itself underneath the picture.
 Although always appreciated, comments aren’t required.

 If you have a question or tip to share, please leave it in the regular comments after the recipe so I can answer back.
 Or, email me privately: paula at saladinajar.com.

 - 4 ounces fresh cilantro (1 large bunch)

 - 1/2 cup extra-virgin olive oil

 - 1 fresh jalapeno, seeded

 Freezes well.
-Place in 1-quart plastic freezer bag, seal and mash flat which makes it easy to break off a piece as needed, even when frozen.
+Place into a small plastic freezer bag, seal, and mash flat.
+Freezing in this manner makes it easy to break off a piece as needed, even when frozen.

 As an Amazon Associate, I earn from qualifying purchases.
 But don't worry.
 This doesn't change the price you pay.